 Last Updated on

 We have on been on the road for one year, and want to share our expenses as a follow up to our first 6 months of travel, which we posted here.
-Read on for a total sum of every single penny we spent between 30 April 2010 and 30 April 2011.
+Read on for our detailed round the world trip budget, the total sum of every single penny we spent between 30 April 2010 and 30 April 2011.
 We decided to provide our spending summary for two reasons.
 Firstly, we would like to compare with other long-term travelers and see if we are in the same range of spending.
 Secondly, and perhaps more importantly, we would like to show our readers who don’t travel long-term just how affordable and realistic this experience really is.

 Note: Expenses are stated in both USD and GBP since we both earn money in GBP, but did most of our spending comparing various currencies to US Dollars.